The spectacular coast and cities brimming with history are calling…get ready for an awesome Croatia road trip.

 If you can choose, the perfect timing for this kind of trip is in May, early June, and September and October.
 In November, one got to be lucky.
 Never, NEVER go on Croatia road trip in July and August, unless you want to find the cities crowded and pay the expensive price for accommodation.

-Traveling car is definitely the best choice: you have the freedom to stop whenever you want, even if it was just for a quick refreshing dip in the see along your road.
-Me and my father used our own car, but if you need to hire one, I recommend using Autoeurope, where you can do everything stress-free and online.
+Traveling by your own vehicle is definitely the best choice: you have the freedom to stop whenever you want, even if it was just for a quick refreshing dip in the see along your road.
+I and my father used our own car (Skoda Fabia Combi), but if you need to hire one, I recommend you to consider a van as you get the great possibility to have your home always with you and stay some amazing places overnight.
+You can rent one from Balkan Campers.They are renting 13 legendary old school VW buses and 6 newer ones.
+They are based in Slovenia but deliver the vans to Croatia too.

 Traveling by car, you have enough space to bring what you need.
 These are some essentials not to forget for Croatia road trip